Project Development Grant (PDG)

 - Funds cannot be used for salary support, to offload teaching, or to fund conference travel.

-- Abstract (250 words max): Describe the primary objectives of the research project or creative activity, the significance of the project/activity, and key deliverables.
+- Abstract Page (250 words max): Describe the primary objectives of the research project or creative activity, the significance of the project/activity, and key deliverables.

 - Research Question/Project Objective: Highlight the significance of the project both for scholars within your discipline as well as for a broad audience of social scientists and humanists.
 Explain clearly why your project is important, original, or otherwise significant.